pypi/warehouse/README.rst

     $ # Run the various linters
     $ make lint

-.. note:: reCaptcha is featured in authentication and regisration pages.
+.. note:: reCaptcha is featured in authentication and registration pages.
 To
           enable it, pass ``RECAPTCHA_SITE_KEY`` and ``RECAPTCHA_SECRET_KEY``
           through to ``serve`` and ``debug`` targets.